Last updated: 2 weeks ago

 Another update to the app added guidelines for quarantining, and helpful information for those who are pregnant or have newborns.

 Exposure Notification API

-As of May, both Google and Apple released APIs for use by official health authorities that can track the spread of the coronavirus across platforms.
-The apps will be available on both Android and iOS and will provide data on an opt-in basis.
+Both Google and Apple released APIs for use by official health authorities that can track the spread of the coronavirus across platforms.
+The service is available on both Android and iOS and provides data on an opt-in basis.

 Over 50 initiatives are trying to carry out some form of contact tracing.
 It can be overwhelming to keep track of what works, and which has your privacy in mind, so AppleInsider is collecting that data for you.

 In a meeting between Tim Cook and European Commissioner Thierry Breton, Cook revealed the exposure notification initiative would launch earlier than expected.
-The joint effort between Google and Apple will be made available to developers on April 28th.
+The joint effort between Google and Apple was made available to developers on April 28, 2020.

 The exposure notification API started within Apple and was produced at an unprecedented speed.
 The project "bubble" was created out of necessity in the hopes to help stop the spread of the virus.
 Google employees had their own project, "Apollo," and joined with the Apple team shortly after its creation.

 Before making the project public, Tim Cook met with Sundar Pichai over a call and made the collaboration official.
 The Google CEO has since stated that he'd like Apple and Google to work together again on other projects.